Microscopic Description of Critical Bubbles: Effective description

 The O(3)-symmetric critical bubbles are classical solutions of the equations of motion that follow from $S_{\text{ eff}}$.
 In the spherically symmetric case they reduce to one equation in terms of the radial coordinate $\rho$:

 subject to the boundary conditions $\field'(0)=0$ and $\field(\infty) = \field_+$, with $\field_+$ the value of the order parameter in the metastable state with temperature $T$.

 The effective action is completely determined by the microscopic theory, in which it can be computed via a Legendre transform of the generating functional.
-We will review this procedure in Section~\ref{sec:Legendre}, and in Section~\ref{holoderi} we will use it to compute the effective action in our holographic model following Ref.~\cite{Ares:2021ntv}.
+We will review this procedure in Section~\ref{sec:Legendre}, in Section~\ref{holoderi} we will use it to compute the effective potential in our holographic model following Ref.~\cite{Ares:2021ntv}, and in Section~\ref{sec:kinetic} we will obtain the kinetic term and discuss some issues related to scheme dependence.
 We will then find the critical bubbles in this effective description an compare them to those in the microscopic description.
-In phenomenological analysis some simplifying assumptions about the functional form of $Z$ and $\Veff$ and are often made.
+In phenomenological analysis some simplifying assumptions about the functional form of $Z$ and $\Veff$ are often made.
 In Section~\ref{sec:polynomial} we will assess the validity of these approximations in our case.